StarnovaStudios/soul-realms-modpack/CONTRIBUTING.md

-# Contributing to Developer Toolkit
+# Contributing to the Soul Realms Modpack

 First off, thanks for taking the time to contribute! ❤️